monorepo-template/monorepo-template/README.md

     2. Replace the description with your project description.
     3. Add and remove scripts as needed for each intended application and module.
 11. Edit the below README by making the following changes:
-    1. Change the README title from `Monorepo Template` to your project title.
+    1. Change the README title from `Monorepo template` to your project title.
     2. For each application, add a `GitHub Action: Application push` badge, then replace `CharlesStover/monorepo-template` with your repository.
-    3. For each module, add the `version`, `minzipped size`, `downloads`, and `GitHub Action: Module push` badges, then replace `CharlesStover/monorepo-template` with your repository and `react` with your module's package name.
+    3. For each module, add the `version`, `minzipped size`, `downloads`, and `GitHub Action: Module push` badges, then replace `CharlesStover/monorepo-template` with your repository and `@monorepo-template/module` with your module's package name.
     4. Under `Contributing`, change the `yarn` commands from `application:*` and `module:*` to match your workspace names.